exexzian/RethinkDB_Node_Tutorial/README.md

   console.log('Connected');
 });
 </code></pre>
+We will touch on this subject more later.
+But for now, we need to create database and tables in RethinkDB.

 ### 4) Generating database and tables on the fly on RethinkDB
 Generally, you want to automatically generate the database and tables for your app automatically, this way, new developers don't have to worry about managing stuff through the web client.
 We'll add something to the beginning of the app.js file which will automatically generate the database and tables on the fly.<br>
 Please note we are using the async.js library.
-This helps make aysnchronous programming elegant, and, prevent nesting functions (callback hell perse).
+This helps make aysnchronous programming elegant, and, prevent heavily nested functions (callback hell perse).
 You can read up and learn about it here: https://github.com/caolan/async

 <pre><code>
 r.connect(rConfig).then(function(conn) {